trentzz/homelab/README.md

 ### Hard drive storage

 Now that we have proxmox setup, we can configure the hard drive setup for our NAS.
-I'm using 4x 12TB hard drives in a ZFS RAID5 array, but any storage setup is fine.
+I'm using 4x 12TB hard drives in a ZFS RAID5 (aka RAIDZ1) array, but any storage setup is fine.
 I would highly recommend using RAID though.

 #### Setting Up a ZFS RAID-Z1 (RAID5) Array on Proxmox VE

-**1. Identify Your Disks**
+##### 1. Identify Your Disks

 Before proceeding, determine the device names of your 4x 12TB drives: